crcx/retroforth/literate/Rx.md

 take a form like this:

     : 0000
-    r 0
+    d 0
-    r _add
+    r _dup
-    r class:word
+    r class:primitive
-    s +
+    s dup

     : 0001
     r 0000
+    r _drop
+    r class:primitive
+    s drop

+    : 0002
+    r 0001
-    r _sub
+    r _swap
-    r class:word
+    r class:primitive
-    s -
+    s swap

-Each label will contain a reference to the prior one, the internal function name, its class, and a string indicating the name to expose to the Rx interpreter.
+Each entry starts with a pointer to the prior entry (with a pointer to zero marking the first entry in the dictionary), a pointer to the start of the function, a pointer to the class handler, and a nul terminated string indicating the name exposed to the Rx interpreter.

 Rx will store the pointer to the most recent entry in a variable called `Dictionary`.
 For simplicity, we just assign the last entry